AnnaPicha/PEANUT/README.md

 Conceptual workflow:

 For each atom i:
-1. Get neighbors in short and medium cutoff ranges
+1. Get neighbors in the cutoff range
 2. Compute radial features (learned) and angular features (fixed) for each edge
-3. Compute attention weights for each neighbor
+3. Compute attention weights for each neighbor (closer neighbors are chimally more important)
 4. Aggregate messages per scale
 5. Update node embedding h_i